 - Outsource: Instead of hiring an expert, you can outsource a piece of your work to a senior programmer at early stages of the business.
 You can pay per hour and thus you’ll save huge that you would be spending on salary and other operational costs.

 - Scale timely: Founder of Airbnb started by taking photos from house to house, Facebook started from a college, they didn’t think of making things big initially.
 Their idea grew into a grand company.
 Dream big but don’t make a mistake of putting your efforts all in.
 Take one goal at a time and achieve that.
 You can scale the product with time.
 You don’t need servers and cooling towers in the beginning.

 - Subtract the unnecessary: Save money by removing the unnecessary elements from your startup like redundant staff, loans, formal business structure etc.

 Prioritize Customer Experience

 Once you have developed the first market version of the product.
 Let the consumers experience it.
-A Consumer wants an amazing experience not a great idea.
-Good use experience cause develop vocal audience and places your product firmly in the market.
+A Consumer wants an amazing experience, not a great idea.
+Good use experience cause develops a vocal audience and places your product firmly in the market.

 Reputed companies have kept the expectations of the consumers high.
 One bad experience can pull you back and your competitors ahead of you.
-Think as a user while formulating solution to the problem you began with.
+Think like a user while formulating a solution to the problem you began with.